Rights of Tenants: Unsafe or Unfit Housing

 Any smoke alarm located within 20 feet of the kitchen or a bathroom containing a tub or shower must be photoelectric-type smoke detector.

 Landlords may be fined up to $500 for each violation of these rules.

 - Make sure the batteries are working

 - Not disable alarms, and

 - Notify the landlord in writing when an alarm is not functioning properly.

 How do I know if my building has dangerous radon levels?

 Radon is a gas you can't see or smell that can be harmful to your health.
 According to Maine DHHS radon is the second leading cause of lung cancer.
-Beginning March 1, 2014, your landlord must test for radon in your building.
-He must repeat the testing every 10 years at the request of a tenant.
+By March 1, 2014, your landlord must test for radon in your building.
+He must repeat the testing every 10 years at the request of a tenant, unless there is a working radon mitigation system.
 Generally, the person who tests the air in your building must be registered with the state's Division of Environmental Health at DHHS .
 (There are some exceptions for landlord- or tenant-conducted testing.)
 Your landlord must notify you in writing about the results of the most recent radon test when you enter into a rental agreement.
 If asked, the landlord must tell a prospective tenant about the radon levels in the building.
-DHHS is required to issue more specific rules and a standard disclosure form prior to November 1, 2013.
-For more information on radon, see DHHS 's Radon Tip Sheet.
-Here is the previously posted form for landlords to use, in order to comply with the pre-2013 law.
+To help landlords comply, DHHS has issued this standard disclosure form.
+For more information on radon, see DHHS 's Radon Tip Sheet and Maine DHHS's Radon Home Page.

 Violation of these requirements can result in a $250 fine per violation.
 Failure to supply the required notice also means that the landlord has violated Maine's "implied warranty of fitness for human habitation."
 Landlords must also report results to Maine DHHS.